mattnieland/InfotrackSEO/README.md

 ## Getting Started

-The default template uses in memory database and seeds its data from TheMovieDb.
-You can enable/disable any of the "extras" like Doppler, Auth0, Sentry, Serilog or HotChocolate.
+The default template uses in memory database and seeds its data automatically.
+You can enable/disable any of the "extras" like Doppler, Auth0, Sentry, or Serilog.
 If you'd like to use all of these, read on.

 ### Prerequisites
 You need the following pre-requisites to run this project:
-* A TheMovieDb API key (refer to this documentation: https://developers.themoviedb.org/3/getting-started/introduction)
 * A Doppler account with a project (use local/dev/prod config environments)
-* An Auth0 account (create an API & the write:movies & write:actors scopes using this guide: https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/interactive)
+* An Auth0 account (create an API & the read:urls, read:terms, read:data, write:urls, and write:terms scopes using this guide: https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/interactive)
 * A Sentry account (use this guide to get a DSN https://docs.sentry.io/platforms/dotnet/guides/aspnetcore)
 * Logging is provided by Serilog and dumps to Azure Table Storage (If you'd like a different sink, refer to this list: https://github.com/serilog/serilog/wiki/Provided-Sinks)